Which of the following describes you best?

 Before I tell you what your choice says about you, let me explain why I asked.

-Do you find yourself dating the same guy over and over again?
+Do you find yourself falling for the same type of guy over and over again?

 If so, it may not be him.
 It might be YOU.